Richie Incognito: Bullying scandal

 Just hours after the Dolphins' game against the Cincinnati Bengals, the Dolphins suspended Incognito indefinitely for conduct detrimental to the team.
 The Dolphins also asked the NFL to join their own internal investigation of the matter.
-According to Schefter, the final straw for the Dolphins was a highly graphic voicemail Incognito left in April 2013, in which Incognito called Martin a "half-nigger piece of shit," threatened to slap Martin's mother across the face and even uttered a death threat against Martin.
+According to Schefter, the final straw for the Dolphins was a highly graphic voicemail Incognito left in April 2013, in which Incognito called Martin a "half-nigger piece of shit," threatened to slap Martin's mother across the face, and uttered a death threat against Martin.
 Until then, the Dolphins had publicly maintained the charges against Incognito were pure speculation.
-Schefter said that as late as the afternoon of November 3, the Dolphins didn't even know the voicemail existed.
+Schefter said that as late as the afternoon of November 3, the Dolphins were unaware the voicemail existed.
 Within hours of hearing the tape, Schefter said, the Dolphins had suspended Incognito.
 The next day, a Dolphins source told The Miami Herald that Incognito would never play another down for the Dolphins again, and that the team intended to cut ties with him at the earliest opportunity.

 On November 5, the (Fort Lauderdale) Sun-Sentinel quoted "multiple sources" as saying that Incognito may have taken orders from Dolphins coaches to "toughen up" Martin too far.
 The Sun-Sentinel reported that the controversial voice mail message that ultimately led to Incognito's suspension was made after Martin missed two days of the team's voluntary workout program.
-The coaches asked Incognito—by this time, reckoned as the leader of the offensive line—to make a call that would "get him into the fold."
+The coaches asked Incognito—by this time, reckoned as the leader of the offensive line—to make a call that would "get him (Martin) into the fold."
 On November 7, reports emerged that Miami GM Jeff Ireland reacted to the allegations by suggesting that Martin punch Incognito – however, rather than take things that far, Martin chose to leave the team.

 Under the NFL's collective bargaining agreement, Incognito was initially slated to sit out for a maximum of four weeks.
 At the end of that time, the Dolphins would have had to either release him or find some way to keep him off the field, given earlier statements that he would never appear in a Dolphins uniform again.
 However, the league and the Dolphins agreed to extend the suspension for another two weeks with pay.
 On December 16, the league and the Dolphins announced that Incognito would remain suspended for the remainder of the season.